-Generally, average taxable professional income (ATPI) in an income year is one-quarter of the sum of the TPIs for the preceding four years.
-Special rules apply for working out the ATPI if your income averaging year 1 was less than four years ago.
-So, in the first four years, ATPI is worked out as follows:
+Generally, average taxable professional income (ATPI) in an income year is one-quarter of the sum of your TPIs for the preceding four years.
+Special rules apply for working out the ATPI if your first income averaging year was less than four years ago.
+So, in the first four years, ATPI is worked out as follows if you were an Australian resident during the year immediately before your year 1:

-- year 1 nil

-- year 2 one-third of TPI in year 1

-- year 3 one-quarter of TPI in years 1 and 2

-- vear 4 one-quarter of TPI in years 1, 2 and 3.
+- year 1 = nil - year 2 = one-third of TPI in year 1 - year 3 = one-quarter of TPI in years 1 and 2 - $\blacksquare$ year 4 = one-quarter of TPI in years 1, 2 and 3.

-If you were not a resident at any time during the year immediately before your year 1, phone the Tax Office.
+If you were not a resident at any time during the year immediately before your year 1, you will need to phone us.